caleb-freitas/haskell/04-defining-functions/readme.md

 mult :: Int -> (Int -> (Int -> Int))
 mult = \x -> (\y -> (\z -> x * y * z))
 ```

+8. Solution left to the next chapter, where a more general solution of Luhn Algorithm is exposed.